GoogleChrome/web.dev/src/site/content/en/accessible/control-focus-with-tabindex/index.md

 Lighthouse makes it easy to identify elements with a `tabindex` > 0.
-Run the Accessibility Audit (Lighthouse > Options > Accessibility) and look for the results of the “No element has a [tabindex] value greater than 0” audit.
+Run the Accessibility Audit (Lighthouse > Options > Accessibility) and look for the results of the "No element has a [tabindex] value greater than 0" audit.

 ## Create accessible components with "roving `tabindex`"